Lean Problem-Solving for Team Members and Leaders

 Your personal success depends on your ability to lead teams!
 Great team leaders are promoted and are successful entrepreneurs.
 Leading teams is the critical competence for leaders at all levels today.
 And, problem-solving is the basic methodology that drives improvement by teams and lean organizations.
-This short course, part of the Team Kata series, provides the basic skills and philosophy of effective problem solving.
-It is based on 35 years of experience developing teams and implementing lean management.
+This short course provides the basic skills and philosophy of effective problem solving.
+It is based on 45 years of experience developing teams and implementing lean management.

 The course covers the following: